cruise-automation/rbacsync/README.md

 To use GSuite, you'll need a service account with "G Suite Domain-Wide Delegation of Authority".
-It's recommended to read the [guide](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) to understand how this works in cause you run into issues.
+It's recommended to read the [guide](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) to understand how this works in case you run into issues.
 The blog [Navigating the Google Suite Directory API](https://www.fin.com/post/2017/10/navigating-google-suite-directory-api) may also provide some insight.